 The first thing that usually comes to mind when searching for keyword ideas is the Google Keyword Planner Tool.
-It is a great tool with an abundance of data regarding keyword searches.
-If you have any questions, be sure to read the Google documentation if you have any questions.
+It is an excellent tool with an abundance of data regarding keyword searches.
+If you have any questions, be sure to read the Google documentation.
 You will need to use a Google account, but the tool is free to use.

 Another place to find keyword ideas online is a simple thesaurus tool.
 Websites like Thesarus.com can provide synonyms that you can use for your keyword list.
-It might take a little digging to come up with good keyword ideas but this is a good way to investigate keywords based off of relevancy.
+It might take a little digging to come up with good keyword ideas, but this is a good way to investigate keywords based on relevancy.

 Visiting websites that are related to the subject matter of your app is another way to get new keyword ideas.
-You can setup a reader like Feedly to watch various websites to see what they publish and track new ideas from a variety of websites.
+You can set up a reader like Feedly to watch various websites to see what they publish and track new ideas from a variety of sites.

 You just need to check in periodically to see the results and keyword ideas.